 Dr. Parlee’s research will be conducted over a five year period and involves fieldwork in relatively remote regions of the Northwest Territories, including the community of Lutsel K’e, NT.
 Parlee will work with communities to document traditional knowledge, “many of these tools and practices were developed to ensure the success of subsistence resource harvesting practices, [however] they may be useful in other resource management contexts.”
 She will be “exploring the contribution of traditional knowledge to the resilience of northern communities; more specifically the research will document:

 1) knowledge about ecosystem dynamics,

 2) traditional management practices,

 4) adaptive institutions, and analyze their potential for addressing the current and anticipated effects of resource development and climate change.”

-Born in France and of Breton descent, Associate Professor Kermoal brings a new and unique perspective to Native Studies.
+Born in France and of Breton descent, Professor Kermoal brings a new and unique perspective to Native Studies.
 After completing her PhD in History at the University of Ottawa in 1996, Kermoal taught University courses across the country in both French and English, and served as the Director and Editor of Le Franco newspaper.
 Since joining Native Studies in 2004, Associate Professor Kermoal has published two books: Alberta’s Francophones (2005) and Un passé métis au feminin (2006).
 She is involved in several interdisciplinary research projects relating to the Métis, which ultimately will serve to enhance the recognition of Métis rights in Canada.

-Associate Professor Kermoal continues to pursue research in the areas of hunting and harvesting rights and governance; Aboriginal constitutional issues; contemporary Aboriginal art and Aboriginal women’s issues.
+Professor Kermoal continues to pursue research in the areas of hunting and harvesting rights and governance; Aboriginal constitutional issues; contemporary Aboriginal art and Aboriginal women’s issues.
 Most recently in November 2007, Kermoal was honored with a prestigious award from Campus Saint-Jean for excellence in teaching.

 Dr. Sarah Carter